WinmaH/MyBallerinaProject/README.md

 };
 ```
+approve.bal file in this github repository provides details on how to access the Google Sheet to retrieve and write data, how to acess the Gmail to send a customized e-mail and how to access Twilio to send customized text messages.

-To run the unit test, go to the sample root directory and run the following command.
+To run the project go to the project MyBallerinaProject and run the following command.
-$ ballerina test notification-sender
+$ ballerina run approve.bal